-PROGRAM DESCRIPTION: The Colon Cancer Prevention Project (CCPP) is a pilot demonstration project targeting disparities in colorectal screening rates and increased cancer mortality affecting elderly Korean Americans in the Chicago metropolitan area aged 65 and over.
-Asian Americans have lower rates of colorectal (colon) cancer screening than any other ethnic group.
-While more than 40% of whites, African Americans and Latinos 50 or older have had a sigmoidoscopy or colonoscopy within a five-year period, only 28% of Asian Americans in that age group have had the tests.
+PROGRAM DESCRIPTION: The Colon Cancer Prevention Project (CCPP) was a pilot demonstration project targeting disparities in colorectal screening rates and increased cancer mortality affecting elderly Korean Americans in the Chicago metropolitan area aged 65 and over.
+Asian Americans have lower rates of colorectal (colon/rectal) cancer screening than any other ethnic group.
+While more than 40% of whites, African Americans, and Latinos 50 or older have had a sigmoidoscopy or colonoscopy within a five-year period, only 28% of Asian Americans in that age group have had either test.
 The risk of colorectal cancer increases with age and the average age at diagnosis is 72.
-Colorectal cancer is one of the three most commonly diagnosed cancers in Asian American males and females and the incidence of this disease is rising in this population.
+Colorectal cancer is one of the three most commonly diagnosed cancers in Asian American males and females, and the incidence of this disease is rising in this population.
 This trend follows a shifting pattern of cancer risk in a migrant population living in a more Westernized culture.
-Diets high in fat, protein, alcohol, and meat and low in fiber and calcium have been shown to increase the risk of colorectal cancer.
+Diets high in fat, protein, alcohol, and meat, as well as low in fiber and calcium have been shown to increase the risk of colorectal cancer.
 These dietary risk factors are more prevalent in the United States and other Westernized countries compared to Asian countries.
-Although screening using the Fecal Occult Blood Test (FOBT), sigmoidoscopy or colonoscopy, is well established as an effective means of reducing the burden of the disease, studies have shown extremely low screening utilization among Asian Americans.
+Although screening using the Fecal Occult Blood Test (FOBT), sigmoidoscopy or colonoscopy is well established as an effective means of reducing the burden of the disease, studies have shown extremely low screening utilization among Asian Americans.

-TARGET POPULATION: Asian American Immigrant and Refugees Communities in Metropolitan Chicago
+TARGET POPULATION: Asian American immigrant and refugee communities in metropolitan Chicago

-– University of Chicago Office of Community Engagement and Cancer Disparities (OCECD)
+• University of Chicago Medicine - Office of Community Engagement and Cancer Disparities

 education and outreach on colorectal health issues for individuals in the Korean community

-3) Increase screening rates through initial FOBT tests and strengthen linkage to care network development to reduce structural barriers
+• Increase screening rates through initial FOBT tests and strengthen linkage-to-care network development to reduce structural barriers

-Together in partnership with the University of Chicago Comprehensive Cancer Center and Hanul Family Alliance, the Asian Health Coalition (AHC) will implement a community-based and theoretically guided study using a culturally appropriate intervention program that includes a bilingual cancer educational program for Korean Americans seniors including information on colorectal health, counseling to address psychosocial and access barriers, and patient navigation assistance.
+Together in partnership with the University of Chicago Comprehensive Cancer Center and Hanul Family Alliance, the Asian Health Coalition implemented a community-based and theoretically guided study using a culturally appropriate intervention program that included a bilingual cancer educational program for Korean American seniors, including information on colorectal health, counseling to address psychosocial and access barriers, and patient navigation assistance.

-FUNDING for this project has been provided by the Research Retirement Foundation, Chicago Community Trust and University of Chicago Office of Community Engagement and Cancer Disparities (OCECD).
+Funding for this project was provided by the Research Retirement Foundation, Chicago Community Trust, and University of Chicago Medicine - Office of Community Engagement and Cancer Disparities.